 However, the playmaker's €100 million (£88.5m/$112m) price tag and status tells a different story.
 Madrid sign Galacticos and Hazard joins a long list of superstars who fall into that category.

-But what exactly is a Galactico?
-Goal takes a look at the origin of the term as well as the signings who became poster boys of the transfer policy.
+But what exactly is a Galactico in soccer?
+GOAL takes a look at the meaning and origin of the term as well as the signings who became poster boys of the transfer policy.

 The term was popularised during the 2000s during Florentino Perez's first term as president of Real Madrid when he and the club aggressively pursued a recruitment policy that prioritised the signing of such players.